 Continue Reading Intro: Interracial & Intercultural Children’s and Young Adult Books »

-The conversation around diversity and inclusion has been buzzing since Nancy Larrick’s article, “The All-White World of Children’s Books,” was published on Sept.
+The conversation around character-and-topic representation has been buzzing since Nancy Larrick’s article, “The All-White World of Children’s Books,” was published on Sept.
 11, 1965 in The Saturday Review.

-Continue Reading Equity and Inclusion in Children’s and Young Adult Books: Overview »
+Continue Reading Mirrors and Windows in Children’s and Young Adult Books: Overview »

 HIPPOLYTA AND THE CURSE OF THE AMAZONS by Jane Yolen and Robert J. Harris (HarperCollins, 2002).The second wonderful novel in Yolen and Harris’ YOUNG HEROES series offers a thoroughly teenage future Amazon queen.
 Very high appeal, especially to the vast numbers of readers enamored of Greek myths.
 Exciting and historically rich.
 See also the companion novel: ODYSSEUS IN THE SERPENT MAZE (HarperCollins,